Kevin Budden

-Kevin Clifford Budden (1930 – July 28, 1950) was an amateur Australian herpetologist and snake hunter.
+Kevin Clifford Budden (27 September 1930 – 28 July 1950) was an amateur Australian herpetologist and snake hunter.
 Budden was the first person to capture a live taipan for research and died from a snakebite in the process of doing so.
 His work was instrumental in developing a taipan antivenom.

 Early life

 After leaving school, Budden worked as a retail assistant in Randwick, New South Wales.
 At that time he joined the Australian Reptile Club and began hunting snakes as a hobby.
-He built his own snake pit and spent weekends in the bush collecting snakes.
+He built a snake pit and spent weekends in the bush collecting snakes.
 In 1948, he caught 59 snakes and was bitten five times.

 Taipan capture and death

-In March 1950, Budden travelled to Queensland with two colleagues in an attempt to capture a taipan for the purpose of antivenom research.
+In March 1950, Budden travelled to Queensland with two colleagues to capture a taipan for antivenom research.
 The group had previously visited Cape York and the Northern Territory on a similar quest.
-On July 27, Budden captured a 6 ft taipan near Cairns.
-He carried the snake by hand, caught a ride from a passing truck, and took the snake to another local snake catcher where it was identified as a taipan.
-While attempting to bag the snake, Budden was bitten on his left thumb but was successful in placing the captured snake in a bag.
+On 27 July, Budden captured a 6 ft taipan near Cairns.
+He carried the snake by hand, caught a ride from a passing truck, and took the snake to another local snake catcher, where it was identified as a taipan.
+While attempting to bag the snake, Budden was bitten on his left thumb but successfully placed the captured snake in a bag.
 Extracting a promise from the truck driver that he would get the snake to someone who would transport it south to researchers, Budden was taken for medical treatment.
 Not having any antivenom for taipans, Budden was given tiger snake antivenom.
-Although that helped counter the coagulating effect of taipan venom, it did not overcome the second effect of the taipan venom which paralyses the nervous system.
-Though doctors were initially hopeful he would recover, he died the following afternoon.
+Although that helped counter the coagulating effect of taipan venom, it did not overcome the second effect of the taipan venom, which paralyses the nervous system.
+Though doctors initially hoped he would recover, he died the following afternoon.
+The snake, believed to be a coastal taipan, died on 12 September 1950.